-The new Benedictine University Master of Public Health Certificate in Epidemiology allows students to acquire the competencies necessary for successful work in the field of epidemiology.
+The Certificate in Epidemiology allows students to gain exposure to the skills and competencies needed for successful work in the field of epidemiology.
 Successful completion of the certificate will involve attainment of professional skills in biostatistics, epidemiology, methods of research, and applied epidemiology.
-Upon completion of the certificate, practitioners will be able to conduct a research study in all aspects from the initial development of a research hypothesis, through literature review, full data analyses, and reporting of the findings in manuscript, abstract, poster, and Power Point presentation.
+Upon completion of the certificate, practitioners will understand how to conduct and analyze research studies from the initial development of a research hypothesis, through literature review, full data analyses, and reporting of findings.
 Students will also acquire the competencies necessary to perform original data collection and study design, and how to respond in the field in applied epidemiology.
-MPH students who complete the Certificate in Epidemiology will not only graduate as successful public health practitioners, but will also acquire the specialized skill set necessary to perform in epidemiology in the field, providing them with the strongest foundation to compete in today's job market.

 Graduate Admissions Counselor